renovatebot/renovate/docs/usage/configuration-options.md

 }
 ```

-Another example would be if you want to configure a DCO signoff to each commit.
+Another example would be if you want to configure a DCO sign-off to each commit.

-If you want Renovate to signoff its commits, add the [`:gitSignOff` preset](./presets-default.md#gitsignoff) to your `extends` array:
+If you want Renovate to sign off its commits, add the [`:gitSignOff` preset](./presets-default.md#gitsignoff) to your `extends` array:

 ```json
 {